 Our species has come a long way since our days as itinerant, technology-free, cave-dwelling hunter-gatherers.
 It’s hard to imagine, however, that our souls, sinews, and most of the rest of us aren’t crying out for a return to the old-school way of things and none too endeared with all the downsides to living in man-made boxes and vestibules…

-They’re probably not too keen, for example, on our exposure to the crazily high concentration of indoor pollutants, which EPA New England estimates as 2-5 times higher than outdoor concentrations and are a potential cause of respiratory diseases, heart disease, and even cancer.
+They’re probably not too keen, for example, on our exposure to the crazily high concentration of indoor pollutants, which the EPA estimates as 2-5 times higher than outdoor concentrations and are a potential cause of respiratory diseases, heart disease, and even cancer.

 We’d bet they’re also not great fans of the more sedentary lifestyle life indoors entails, which has been shown to increase our chances of memory loss, psychological problems, diabetes, cancer, and erectile dysfunction, to name just a few of the grimmer eventualities.